netzworld/LLM-For-SE-Surveys/stackoverlow-prompt.md

     comfort_with_ambiguity: Union[str, int] # comfort_with_ambiguity = ["Not Comfortable", "Slightly Comfortable", "Moderately Comfortable", "Very Comfortable", "Extremely Comfortable"]
 ```

-Do not copy the data class of provide any imports.
+Do not copy the data class or provide any imports.
 Simply generate the objects.

-Generate 5 personas.
+Generate 100 personas.

+TODO: Match the bove approach to generate Survey response objects.

 ### StackOverflow Survey Questions: